 Anyone can be creative and that is why creating art is something that everyone can get involved in.
 Whether it is the process of drawing every day or working towards a finished painting, it takes you away from any daily worries or stress that you might experience.

 Perhaps the most expressive technique of painting that comes to mind is that of Jackson Pollock, the famous pioneer of Abstract Expressionism.
 Called “action painting,” Pollock would use the full force of his body to throw paint onto huge canvases.

 Pollock’s technique presents the physicality of making art and the effect on his mental well-being.
 The artist struggled with alcoholism throughout his life and turned to painting as a form of escapism.
 This also demonstrates that art does not have to be a meticulous, time-consuming process and can be very enjoyable.

 Finally, visiting a museum and standing before a beautiful painting transports us to another world.
 The quiet and tranquil atmosphere has the ability to relax your mind as soon as you enter.

-So, in conclusion, it is the transformative effect of both creating and looking at art which has a massive effect on our mental health.
-It provides a distraction from daily life and a treatment for more serious conditions too, due to the use of Art Therapy.
+So, in conclusion, it is the transformative effect of both creating and looking at art that has a massive effect on our mental health.
+It provides a distraction from daily life and treatment for more serious conditions too, due to the use of Art Therapy.
 Most importantly, art is for everyone and there is an element of creativity in everything we do.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!